Car of Dreams: Plot

 When he discovers how little she is paid, he has her salary raised to five pounds a week.
-Unfortunately this leads to bad feelings amongst Vera's colleagues, in particular her superior Henry Butterworth and Anne Fisher who has a crush on Miller, who suspect that Vera is the fancy woman of Miller.
+Unfortunately this leads to bad feelings amongst Vera's colleagues, in particular her superior Henry Butterworth and Anne Fisher, who has a crush on Miller, who suspect that Vera is the fancy woman of Miller.
 Vera is bemused by her pay rise because she is under the impression that she has never met Miller.

 When Vera comes to his office to confront Miller about her increased salary, he hides and gets his friend Peters to pretend to be him.
 Peters takes a shine to Vera, and tries to persuade her to go out on a date with him.
 Once she has gone, Miller and Peters get into an argument over whether each of them have a shot with her and whether she is more interested in love or money.
 The debate is put to the test when Vera, Miller and Peters all head down to a country hotel for an ice-skating carnival.
-A concerned Mr Butterworth and Miss Fisher also head down to the hotel to keep an eye on Vera, and are shocked when they see her separately with both Peters and Miller, believing that she is two timing them.
+A concerned Mr Butterworth and Miss Fisher also go to the hotel to keep an eye on Vera, and are shocked when they see her separately with both Peters and Miller, believing that she is two-timing them.

-Still without revealing his true identity, Miller asks Vera to live with him for ever in a couple of rooms over a garage.
+Miller asks Vera to live with him for ever in a couple of rooms over a garage.
 She joyfully accepts, but when Butterworth tells her who Miller really is she is hurt - thinking that his offer was not one of marriage but one of a kept woman.
 She then pretends to be uninterested in Miller and instead focuses her attention on Peters.
 Eventually however the confusion is resolved and Miller and Vera drive off together in their "car of dreams".